-Martha Sakellariou is a visual artist who employs interdisciplinary, collaborative and public engagement practices to create site-specific multimedia installations that include performances, interventions and actions.
-She works with a variety of media such as video, audio, edibles, textiles, sculpture, paintings and prints.
+Martha Sakellariou uses interdisciplinary, collaborative and public engagement practices to create site-specific multimedia installations.
+This also includes performances and interventions.
+As a visual artist Martha works with a variety of media such as video, audio, edibles, textiles, sculpture, paintings and prints.

-Her practice encompasses inhabited spaces, structures of living, objects and visual storytelling in an ongoing investigation that explores themes on home, life rituals, domesticity and identity.
-As well as reacting to her personal life and circumstances she is interested in the way individuals and communities respond to experiences associated with urban and suburban spaces and she engages concepts that embrace both politics and aesthetics.
+Martha's practice includes inhabited spaces, structures of living, objects and visual storytelling.
+Making use of her personal life and circumstances she explores themes on home, life rituals, domesticity and identity.
+Martha puts an interest in the way individuals and communities respond to urban and suburban spaces.
+She engages concepts that embrace both politics and aesthetics.